 Types of Cocaine

 1This helps to thin out the batch, which means a dealer has more of the drug to sell.
 Depending on the type of additive used, the final product can appear off-white or pinkish.
 The texture of the drug also changes depending on the type of additive used.

-- Local anesthetics (e.g., procaine, tetracaine and lidocaine)
+- Local anesthetics (e.g., procaine, tetracaine, and lidocaine).8

 Crack Cocaine Cuts